open-innovations/jrf-insight/README.md

 we extract the data, transform it into a required shapem and prepare it for visualisation.
 These are different "stages".

+The `extract` folder contains the stages `probe`: make the lookups for everything available in statxplore, `describe`: make metadata for the datasets, `extract`: get the data from files in `json/data`.

 You can run pipelines using DVC.
 Run `dvc init` to initialise the directory.
 Then `dvc repro pipelines/<stage>/dvc.yaml` to run the pipelines.
 If there are no changes to files, the stage will skip.

 ## Data

-Lookups for the statXplore API requests stored in `data/csv`.
+Lookups for the statXplore API requests stored in `data/lookups`.
+Data is stored in `data/csv`.
+This data has been accessed and used in accordance with the [Open Government License](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)